- J.D., University of Missouri, Kansas City School of Law, Law Review

 - American College of Coverage Counsel, Fellow

-Larry’s primary area of practice is litigating insurance coverage disputes and bad faith claims in some of the nation’s most dangerous jurisdictions, including his home state of Missouri.
+Larry is the Regional Managing Partner for the firm's Kansas City, Springfield and Wichita offices.
+His primary area of practice is litigating insurance coverage disputes and bad faith claims in some of the nation’s most dangerous jurisdictions, including his home state of Missouri.
 He also educates and counsels some of the nation’s largest insurance companies in methods and practices to help them avoid being sued for bad faith or set-up for coverage.

 Larry has also tried more than 35 jury trials to conclusion in a variety of other types litigation.
 More than 80% of the resulting verdicts returned by the jury bested the last settlement offered to his client.